 Excursion to Kos Town

 More than half of the island’s population lives in the capital in the northeast of Kos, so there is always something going on in Kos Town.
-Take a day to visit the lively island metropolis.
-On a tour, you will find many beautiful shops to stroll through, cozy cafés and many historical remnants of past cultures.
-In connection with the Asclepieion of Kos is also the Plane tree of Hippocrates in the heart of the capital.
+Spend a day exploring the lively island metropolis.
+On a stroll through town, you’ll find many great shops, cozy cafés, and plenty of historical remnants of past cultures.
+Also connected to the Asclepieion of Kos is the Plane tree of Hippocrates, located in the heart of the capital.

 → In this post, we’ll take you on a tour of the capital: Kos Town

-→ More articles and numerous Kos Travel Tipscan be found at:
+→ More articles and numerous Kos travel tips can be found here:

 - Best Kos Hotels